 "^Mozilla\/3\.0 \(compatible; Indy Library\)$" id:392

-If you need to allow any of the above bots to access your site, you can disable the specific mod_security2 rule with an .htaccess file in the main folder of your website.
-Just use the SecRuleRemoveById directive as in the example above, and replace the ID with the ID of the specific rule.
+If you need to allow any of the above bots to access your website, you can disable the specific mod_security2 rule with an .htaccess file in the main folder of your website.
+Just use the SecRuleRemoveById directive followed by the ID of the specific rule.
+For example, to allow access to your website from the DotBot bot (which is blocked in mod_security2 with rule ID 410), you should add this code to your website's .htaccess file:

 Disabling mod_security2 altogether

-If you are certain about disabling the mod_security2 module, you can create an .htaccess file in the directory where you want to disable it.
-The file should contain the following code:
+If you are certain about disabling the mod_security2 module, you can create an .htaccess file (or edit the existing one) in the directory where you want to disable it.
+The file should contain the following piece of code: